chasmani/piecewise-regression/paper/paper.md

 # Summary

-Piecewise regression (also known as segmented regression, broken-line regression or breakpoint analysis) fits continuous straight lines to data where there is one or more breakpoints where the gradient changes.
+Piecewise regression (also known as segmented regression, broken-line regression or breakpoint analysis) fits continuous straight lines to data with one or more breakpoints where the gradient changes.
 The approach here is as described by Muggeo [@muggeo2003estimating], where the breakpoint positions and the straight line models are simultaneously fit using an iterative method.
 The package includes comprehensive statistical analysis that gives confidence intervals for all model variables, and hypothesis testing for the existence of breakpoints.

 # Statement of need

 A common problem is to fit a linear regression model that includes some change(s) in gradient.
 One approach would be numerical minimisation of the sum of squared errors via a grid search for the breakpoint position(s).
-Muggeo [@muggeo2003estimating] derived a method that has advantages over grid search in being more computationally efficient and allowing for more robust statistical analysis.
+Muggeo [@muggeo2003estimating] derived an altearnative method to grid search, with the advantages of being more computationally efficient and allowing for more robust statistical analysis.
 There are many R packages that implement this method including the segmented R package written by Muggeo himself [@muggeo2008segmented].
 However, at the time of writing there are not comparable resources in Python.

 # Examples